bitniftee/reportato/README.md

 #### `WRITE_HEADER`

-Flag to determine wether we want in our report the headers or not.
+Flag to determine whether to include the headers in the report or not.

 ### `file_name`